-- Murder and non-negligent manslaughter
+- -Murder and non-Manslaughter by Negligence

-- Negligent manslaughter
+- -Manslaughter by Negligence

-- · Forcible and non-forcible sex offenses
+- -Forcible and non-forcible sex offenses

-- Robbery
+- -Robbery

-- Aggravated Assault
+- -Aggravated Assault

-- Burglary
+- -Burglary

-- · Motor vehicle theft
+- -Motor vehicle theft

-- Arson
+- -Arson

 Timely warnings will be issued by the Police Department and will be authorized by the Chief of Police or the police supervisor on duty.
 Timely warnings may be sent through email, text messages, or messages on employee desk phones.